-While Hyatt doesn’t have as many properties as Marriott or IHG, they do have some amazing hotels and a competitive award chart.
-They are also expanding aggressively, and their portfolio is growing quicker than ever before.
+While Hyatt doesn’t have as many properties as Marriott or IHG, it does have some amazing hotels and a competitive award chart.
+It is also expanding aggressively, and its portfolio is growing quicker than ever before.
 Like other hotel brands, Hyatt’s chart is split into categories that determine the number of points required for an award stay.

 Let’s take a look at some of the best Hyatt award stay options around the world and other great ways to use your World of Hyatt points.

 There are several ways to earn tons of World of Hyatt points, but the quickest and easiest is through the use of credit cards.
 Fortunately, you have a number of credit card options from which to choose.

 You can earn World of Hyatt points directly with The World of Hyatt Credit Card and World of Hyatt Business Credit Card to give your World of Hyatt account a boost.

 One of the best perks of the World of Hyatt card is the annual free night certificate that can be used at Category 1 through 4 hotel properties.
 If you’re smart about how you use this certificate, the value you’ll get will make this card a keeper.

 Our regular readers know by now that we’re huge fans of collecting flexible points, like Chase Ultimate Rewards.
 And so, for continued earning of World of Hyatt points, your best bet is to earn Ultimate Rewards points that can be transferred to Hyatt.